Jury Independence Illustrated

 I approached Bloomberg once at a Gracie Mansion BBQ, where I asked him to reconcile his administration of marijuana arrests with his own admission of personal use and enjoyment.
 He hemmed and hawed.
 I asked why he wouldn’t arrest himself for the past use, and he said “That’s not how the law works.”
 I said, “So, really you’re just saying ‘I got away with it.’”
 At that point he said, “You and I have nothing in common,” and walked away.

-How’s de Blasio doing?
-In the first four months of his administration, the NYPD arrested an average of 80 people a day for possessing small amounts of marijuana.
+In the first four months of his successor Bill De Blasio’s administration, the NYPD arrested an average of 80 people a day for possessing small amounts of marijuana.
 This was slightly higher than average daily arrests under Bloomberg in 2013.
-Brooklyn District Attorney Ken Thompson announced his office wouldn’t prosecute first-time offenders charged with possession of small amounts of marijuana.
-NYPD commissioner Bill Bratton responded to say that “will not result in any changes [of police operations].”
-A de Blasio spokesperson said the mayor agreed with both men.
-The most recent data indicates that extreme racial disparities remain in the enforcement of marijuana laws.
+More recent data indicates that extreme racial disparities remain in the enforcement of marijuana laws.
 In New York City, African-Americans and Latinos make up about 45% of the population, and yet they represent roughly 95% of arrrests and summonses issued for marijuana violations and offenses in 2020.

 So… let’s get back to nullification.